yodahuang/notes-v2/content/Reinforcement Learning/Overview of basics.md

 $$V(S_t)\leftarrow V(S_t)+\alpha[R_{t+1}+\gamma V(S_{t+1})-V(S_t)]$$

 We're just sampling actions.
 Can we do better with a [[EM]] idea?
 First we get value estimation, then we use the value estimation to get a better policy.
 That's *Q learning*.
+The next action is using epsilon greedy.

 $$Q(S_t,A_t)\leftarrow Q(S_t,A_t)+\alpha[R_{t+1}+\gamma max_aQ(S_{t+1},a)-Q(S_t,A_t)]$$